Water disinfection refers to the inactivation of microorganisms that are pathogenic to humans, animals or plants.

 Inactivation involves destroying essential structures or altering essential functions of microorganism.

-A microorganism considered to be inactivated where:
+A microorganism is considered inactivated where:

 - It is not capable of reproduction, i.e., it’s DNA or cell parts are damaged, and it cannot replicate itself.